latex3/latex3.github.io/_posts/2022-09-06-TUG-online-talks-21-22.md

 of entering copy-editing corrections for the LaTeX Companion, 3rd edition and simply missed the opportunity to announce the talks and update the website to refer to it.
-Now with with TUG 2022 also online this is more than overdue ..."
+Now with TUG 2022 also online this is more than overdue ..."
 categories: news
 tags: [latex2e, latex3, development, conference]
 ---